-If you find that this article provides value to you and your associates, please forward it to others that may benefit from its contents as well.
-Please refer your friends and associates to go on-line to danharkey.com and subscribe to my future business, finance, and real estate related articles.
+If you find that this article provides value to you and your associates, please forward it to others that may enjoy its contents.
+Please refer your friends and associates to go online to danharkey.com and subscribe to my future business, finance, and real estate related articles.

 This article is intended for educational purposes only and is not a solicitation.

-© Dan Harkey and danharkey.com, 2018.
-Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
-Excerpts and links to the articles may be used in your marketing efforts provided that full and clear credit is given to Dan Harkey and danharkey.com with appropriate and specific direction to the original content.
-The credit displayed when you forward any article must include Dan Harkey, danharkey.com Business & Finance consultant.
-You are not authorized to modify the content, or the title of the article.
+© Dan Harkey and danharkey.com, 2019.
+I strictly prohibit unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner.
+Excerpts and links to the articles may be used in your marketing efforts provided that full credit is given to Dan Harkey and danharkey.com with appropriate and a specific direction to the original content.
+The credit displayed when you forward an article must include Dan Harkey, danharkey.com Business & Finance consultant.
+You may not change the content or the title of the article.